ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 The executable format and conventions are currently being defined and prone to change.

 - Executables must be position independent: don't use absolute addresses
-- Executable files must start with the 4-bytes-long header 'PRG\0'
+- Executable files must start with the 4-bytes-long header 'PRG\0'.
+The utility 'MakeTNS' available in the tools directory may be used to add this header to a binary file.
-- OS functions can be called from the program run (see the sample include file 'arm\os.s')
+- OS functions can be called from the program, see the source code of 'demo'.
 - Development information and resources are or will be available on Hackspire: http://hackspire.unsads.com